10 Tactics Abusers Use to Isolate You

 1. Creating Social Embarrassment

-A common isolation tactic is to deliberately humiliate the victim in front of their family and friends, making social situations so unbearable that they withdraw to avoid further shame.
-For example, one survivor shared: "If I went to see family, he would come and act like a jerk so I wouldn’t want to go back.
+As one woman described: “If I went to see family, he would come and act like a jerk so I wouldn’t want to go back.
 If I went for coffee with friends, he’d turn up unannounced and just sit there, not talking.
-I stopped doing both things out of embarrassment."
+I stopped doing both things out of embarrassment.”

-Abusers often create logistic barriers for their partners by restricting transport, finances, or means of communication, making it impossible to maintain relationships.
-One survivor explained: "He ran my car into the ground and refused to repair it while he had his own car.
+One survivor spoke about losing her independence completely: “He ran my car into the ground and refused to repair it while he had his own car.
 I couldn’t go anywhere without him.
-I had to ask him for everything."
+I had to ask him for everything.”

 3. Destroying Confidence Through Gaslighting

-Abusers chip away at their victim's self-esteem, convincing them they are unworthy of love and support.
-"He insisted that none of my friends really liked me, that my other relationships weren't real, and that they would judge my flaws even more than him and reject me, so it was better to just stay away," shared one survivor.
+One woman was repeatedly told: “He insisted that none of my friends really liked me, that my other relationships weren’t real, and that they would judge my flaws even more than him and reject me, so it was better to just stay away.”

-Another survivor explained how their abusive partner manipulated their perception of others: "He would tell me that all these people hated or disliked me, or that they were bad people and 'don't talk to them because they're bad news' .... so that I would not reach out to anyone for help or to tell them what he was doing to me."
+Another described how her partner rewrote reality around her: “He would tell me that all these people hated or disliked me, or that they were bad people and ‘don’t talk to them because they’re bad news’ .... so that I would not reach out to anyone for help or to tell them what he was doing to me.”

-Another added, "As a stay-at-home mom, I was responsible for everything in the house.
-If I left to see friends and something wasn’t done—like the dishes or laundry—he’d get upset.
-With little kids and a dog, it was impossible to keep the house perfect, so I just stopped going out altogether."
+Another described how impossible expectations trapped her at home: “As a stay at home mom, I was responsible for everything in the house.
+If I left to see friends and something wasn’t done like the dishes or laundry he’d get upset.
+With little kids and a dog, it was impossible to keep the house perfect, so I just stopped going out altogether.”

 5. Framing Possessiveness as Concern